 Benefits are provided for a variety of reasons including to match market practice, give some measure of health or disability security, or retain employees.
 Some benefits are required by law or are tax efficient.

 There are various ways of offering benefits.
 For instance, flexible benefits schemes (also known as 'cafeteria benefits' or 'flex plans') allow employees to vary their benefits package to meet their individual needs.

 Other issues to consider include how the benefits offered support the needs of the organisation and its employees, and how to communicate what benefits are on offer.

 Read more in our employee benefits factsheet.

 Non-financial rewards and total reward

-While pay and benefits are important, and getting them wrong can have adverse consequences, they are not the only rewards that employers should consider.
+While pay and benefits are important, and getting them wrong can have adverse consequences, and they are not the only rewards that employers should consider.
 Research shows that non-financial rewards can be just as important.
 These include:

-- Good performance management and appraisals.
+- Good performance management.

 - Opportunities for personal and career development.

 - Flexible working.